-The MX4m has an internal Alarm Log that provides storage for up to 100 alarm events.
-In addition, its text can be transmitted to the serial port for printing or storage on a host computer.
+The SX4m has an internal Alarm Log that provides storage for up to 100 alarm events.
+Its text can be transmitted to the serial port for printing or storage on a host computer.
 The Alarm Log is a circular storage buffer so that the most recent alarm events are always stored.
-In addition to the Alarm Log, alarm event text can also be sent directly to the serial port, when an event occurs, for immediate printing or external processing.
+Alarm event text can also be sent directly to the serial port for immediate printing or external processing.
 Alarm events, which may be printed and stored in the Alarm Log, include any enabled External Alarms or Video Loss Alarms.
-See Alarm Log on page 16 for instructions on the use of the MX4m alarm log and printing features.
+See "Alarm Log" on page 15 for instructions on the use of the SX4m Alarm Log and printing features.